ayushraut2111/Django/README.md

-This repository has codes that i wrote while learning Django
+This repository has codes and projects that i created while learning Django